 As mentioned earlier, this need to be decided by the manufacturer of the medicines or as per your internal quality policy.
-For a warehouse, generally it is preferred that humidity also be included in the study because a warehouse is directly affected by the external ambient conditions.
+For a warehouse, generally it is preferred that humidity also be included in the study.
+External ambient conditions directly affect a warehouse.
 For a cold room the humidity can go to extreme high levels of up to 100% because of its nature of operation.
 Generally the door of the cold room opens to a warehouse which is at a higher temperature.
 Since the cold room is at a lower temperature, it will attract the moisture and hence will always have a higher humidity.
 Hence irrespective of the medicine being kept in the cold room, it is ideal that the cold room be analyzed for humidity as well.
-However this can be decided by you and your pharma manufacturer.
+However, you can decide this based on the goods that you are storing in the area.